rawchenko/rsschool-cv/cv.md

 * GitHub: [@rawchenko](https://github.com/rawchenko)
 * Phone: [+7 (961) 543-81-54](tel:+79615438154)
 * Location: Russia, Moscow

 ### Summary

 I am a junior frontend developer.
 I graduated with a degree in computer science and I wanted to do my life with frontend development.
 I spent about a year doing web design for a business analytics startup, creating designs and implementing them.
-I have a sense of taste, make with beautiful and functional.
+I have a sense of taste, make websites beautiful and functional.

 ### Skills